 Most colleges produce handbooks covering various aspects of life in Oxford.
 But on academic matters, the definitive sources of information are the University's official publications.
-The key one is a fat grey volume entitled Examination Regulations, which includes all the rules on studying for and getting Oxford degrees and can be accessed online at http://www.admin.ox.ac.uk/examregs/contents.shtml.
+The key one is the Examination Regulations, which includes all the rules on studying for and getting Oxford degrees.
+2015-16 will be the final year that this is produced in print and it can be accessed online, which is where any updates made over the year are entered, at www.admin.ox.ac.uk/examregs/.
 Its bulk is off-putting, and it is not exactly lively reading, but only fairly small parts of it are relevant to doctoral students, and you should know what they say.
-In the event of any discrepancy between this guide and what is in the Grey Book, the latter will prevail.
+In the event of any discrepancy between this guide and what is in the Examination Regulations, the latter will prevail.
 The key sections are:

 - Regulations for the conduct of examinations

 - Exceeding word-limits and late submissions

 - Probationer Research Students

 - Degree of Doctor of Philosophy, particularly the sections on

 - General regulations

 - Confirmation of status

 - Supervision

 - Residence requirements

 - Examination

 - Content and form of theses

 - Conduct of oral examinations

 - Suspension

 - Removal and reinstatement

 - Responsibilities of the supervisor

 - Responsibilities of the student

 - Development Studies